 Once we saw as much as we wanted, we headed back down to the Attic Room.
 My husband and preschooler perused the gift shop while I nursed our baby.

-Then, we headed back near the elevator and waited for a staff member to take us back down.
+Then, we headed back to the elevator and waited for a staff member to take us back down.

-We decided to spend some time walking around the base of the Arc de Triomphe.
+We decided to spend some time walking around the base of the arc.
 My preschooler is pretty cautious, so I wasn’t worried about him running into traffic.

 Instead, he ran around me to burn off some energy.